Kitura/kitura.dev/en/starter/generator/cloudant_tutorial_bluemix.md

 - Create a Cloudant service on Bluemix
 - Create a scaffolded Kitura application
 - Add a Cloudant service to the application
-- Connect to the Cloudant service, running on Bluemix, locally
+- Connect to the Cloudant service

 ---

-<span class="arrow">&#8227;</span> Create a [Cloudant service](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db?taxonomyNavigation=services) on Bluemix.
+<span class="arrow">&#8227;</span> Create a [Cloudant service](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db?taxonomyNavigation=services) on Bluemix by clicking the `Create` button.

+Navigate to `Service Credentials` to view your credentials.

+> ![tip]
+Keep the window open so that you can quickly get the service credentials to configure your Cloudant service.

 ---
 <span class="arrow">&#8227;</span> First, run the Swift Server generator (see [Command line tools](command_line_tools.html)):